National Security and Intelligence

 Program overview

-- Benefit from a multidisciplinary approach that merges security leadership skills and an understanding of civil liberties.
+- Benefit from a unique multidisciplinary approach that merges security leadership skills with an understanding of civil liberties.

-You’ll learn from security experts, each with at least 20 years of teaching and real-world experience.
-They’ll share their experiences as constitutional lawyers, White House advisors, CIA operatives, military intelligence officers, and more.
+- Learn from a faculty of security experts who will share their real-world experiences as constitutional lawyers, White House advisors, CIA operatives, military intelligence officers, and more.

 Admissions